Knitted Bunny Pattern – bunny from a square

 Your thank you donation, small or large, is very much appreciated.
 Money will be used to continue to bring you free educational resources and newsletters.

-I hope you will send Paula and Yvonne some love and let them know if you enjoy their translated patterns.
+I hope you will send Pailo, Paula and Yvonne some love and let them know if you enjoy their translated patterns.

 Bunny Video for Machine Knitters (good stuff for hand knitters, too!)